Got it! So we can prepare for the call, please provide a little more information.

 What is Data Unification?

-To those unfamiliar, data unification may seem insignificant.
+To those unfamiliar with the process, data unification may seem insignificant.
 After all, it can’t be that hard to unify data, right?
-Unfortunately, this is a huge misconception.
-Data unification is an incredibly complex process and one of the biggest challenges many large organizations face today.
+Wrong!
+Data unification is an incredibly complex process and one of the biggest challenges facing organizations today.

-Data Unification (n): The process of ingesting data from various operational systems and combining them into a single source by performing transformations, schema integrations, deduplications, and general cleaning of all the records.
+Data unification is the process of ingesting data from various operational systems and combining them into a single source by performing transformations, schema integrations, deduplications, and general cleaning of all the records.

-To understand the major challenges with data unification, think about all the different systems and programs used at your organization.
+To understand the challenges with data unification, think about all the different systems and tools used at your organization.
 Each one captures data differently.
-Now imagine trying to combine all of the data across those systems and programs into one master source.
+Now imagine trying to combine all of the data across those systems and tools into one master source.
 This process is incredibly difficult to achieve at scale, especially when it involves hundreds of thousands of datasets.

-To give you a better idea of what this process entails, here’s a high-level breakdown of the data unification process from the viewpoint of Michael Stonebraker:
+To give you a better idea of what this process entails, here’s a high-level breakdown of the data unification process from the viewpoint of Michael Stonebraker, Tamr co-founder and Turing Award winner:

 • Ingesting data, typically from operational data systems in the enterprise.